 Regular sugar cookies are great for decorating, but these cinnamon sugar cookies make perfect cookies to share with friends and neighbors.Jump to Recipe

 While chocolate chip cookies are one of my favorites, it’s always good to have a backup cookie.
-I started making some cinnamon sugar cookies a few years ago and have tweaked the recipe a few times until I came up with a winner.
-The base cookie recipe is a sugar cookie, and it’s topped with a cinnamon sugar mixture.
+I started making some Cinnamon Sugar Cookies a few years ago and have tweaked the recipe a few times until I came up with a winner.
+The base cookie recipe is a sugar cookie.
+A cinnamon-sugar mixture tops the cookies.

 In a large bowl, use an electric mixer to combine the sugars together.
 This is when I love having my stand mixer.
 I can quickly and easily mix everything all together while still adding the rest of the ingredients as it stirs for me.

-Finally, add the flour and baking soda mixture into the dough, stirring on low speed until it is just combined.
+Add the flour and baking soda mixture into the dough.
+Stir on low speed until just combined.
 You don’t want to overmix the dough.

-Scoop the dough out by the spoonful and place it on your baking sheet or cooking stone.
+Scoop the dough out by the spoonful and place it on your baking sheet or preheated baking stone.
 The cookies will flatten out and expand as they bake, so make sure you give them plenty of space on the pan.

-Before you bake the cookies, top them with a bit of the cinnamon sugar mixture.
-By topping them before the cookies bake, the cinnamon and sugar will bake into the cookies and stay on them.
+Before you bake the cookies, top them with a bit of the cinnamon-sugar mixture.

 - 1 tbsp cinnamon